Jac-Zac/My-home-config/README.md

 ```
 sudo bash root_script.sh
 ```
+## CLOSE YOUR TERMINAL WINDOWS AND OPEN A NEW ONE

 **I suggest to install also** [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)

 **Other thing I suggest to have the same terminla style and look:**

 - If you want my same color theme go to -> https://github.com/arcticicestudio/nord-terminal-app
-- If you want gotop you can run ```brew install gotop ```
+- I have also install gotop

 ## Customizations

-- If you want neofetch just run ```brew install neofetch ``` and I suggest to add lolcat ```brew install lolcat ```
+- I suggest to add lolcat ```brew install lolcat ``` which can be used with neofetch
-- You can change the .zshrc and I suggest to follow the commnets
+- If you want you can go to ~/.config/zsh to edit your .zshrc -> and you can uncomment lines
-- You can change the .vimrc file
+- You can change the .vimrc file located inside the .vim folder in the home directoty
-- I suggest to uncomment some stuff in the .zshrc -> but do not forget to ```brew install lsd``` and also install nerd font
+- If you want to use ```lsd``` as your ```ls``` uncomment the alias in the zshrc and do not forget to to use a nerd font
-- You have to allow Alacritty terminal to work on your mac or you can use iTerm
+- You have to allow Alacritty terminal to work on your mac or you can use iTerm in minimal mode with tab bar on the bootom
 - Beautiful dynamic wallpapers -> [First](https://dynamicwallpaper.club/wallpaper/6df38eo4nym),[Second](https://dynamicwallpaper.club/wallpaper/jculsb683ok)
-- I also suggest to Automatically Hide & Show the Menu Bar and i also suggest to show scroll bar in all the application only when scrolling (system Preferences -> General)
+- I also suggest to Automatically Hide & Show the Menu Bar and also set show scroll bar in all the application only when scrolling (system Preferences -> General)

+## Other things

+**I also use ohmyzsh** to learn more and support them go to -> https://ohmyz.sh/